 The Pentium D was Intel’s first dual-core processor.
 Still based on Netburst, the first version had the 90 nm Smithfield core (two Northwood cores) and was released as the Pentium D 800 series.
 It was succeeded by the 65 nm Presler (with two Cedar Mill cores) dual core.

-Intel also released Extreme Editions of both processors and capped the maximum clock speed at 3.73 MHz and at a power consumption of 130 watts – the highest ever for any Intel consumer desktop processor (some server processors went up to 170 watts).
-Smithfield had 230 million transistors; Prescott, 376 million.
+Intel also released Extreme Editions of both processors, capping the maximum clock speed at 3.73 GHz and setting a power consumption of 130 watts — the highest ever for any Intel consumer desktop processor (some server processors went up to 170 watts).
+Smithfield had 230 million transistors; Presler had 376 million.

-Intel’s Tera-Scale Computing Research (TSCR) program started sometime around 2005 as a means to address the various challenges faced in scaling chips beyond four cores and to experiment with improving communication within the processors themselves.
+Intel’s Tera-Scale Computing Research (TSCR) program started around 2005 to address the various challenges faced in scaling chips beyond four cores and experiment with improving communication within the processors themselves.
 The TSCR program has yielded several notable devices, including the Teraflops Research Chip and the Single-Chip Cloud Computer (SCC), both of which became significant contributors to Intel’s Xeon Phi line of coprocessors.

 The Teraflops Research Chip, codenamed Polaris, is an 80-core processor developed through the TSCR program.
 The chip features dual floating-point engines, sleeping-core technology and 3D memory stacking, among other things.
-The purpose of the chip was to experiment on how to effectively scale beyond four cores on a single die and to build a chip that was capable of producing a teraflop of computing performance.
+Its purpose was to experiment on how to effectively scale beyond four cores on a single die and to build a chip capable of producing a teraflop of computing performance.

-The SCC is a 48-core processor developed through the TSCR program.
-The idea behind the SCC chip was to have a chip in which several sets of separate cores could communicate directly with each other, similar to the way servers in a data center communicate.
+The SCC was a 48-core processor developed through the TSCR program.
+The idea behind the chip was to have several sets of separate cores that could communicate directly with each other, similar to how servers in a data center communicate.

-Core 2 Duo was Intel’s strike back against AMD’s Athlon X2 and Opteron processors, which were highly successful at the time.
+Core 2 Duo was Intel’s response to AMD’s Athlon X2 and Opteron processors, which were highly successful at the time.
 The Core microarchitecture was launched with the 65 nm Conroe (Core 2 Duo E-6000 series) on the desktop, Merom on the mobile side (Core 2 Duo T7000 series) and Woodcrest in the server market (Xeon 5100 series).
 Intel quickly followed with quad-core versions (Kentsfield Core 2 Quad series for the desktop, Clovertown Xeon 5300 series for servers).

 The Core microarchitecture was preceded by one of the most significant restructurings at Intel, as well as a substantial repositioning of the company.
 While Conroe was developed, Intel positioned its remaining Pentium and Pentium D processors to drive AMD into an unprecedented price war in 2005 and 2006, while the Core 2 Duo processor regained the performance lead over AMD in 2006.
 Conroe was launched with 1.2 GHz to 3 GHz clock speeds and as a chip with 291 million transistors.
 The CPUs were updated with a 45 nm Penryn shrink in 2008 (Yorkfield for quad cores).